ente0v1/CrackMaster/README.md

 To start Crack_Master rename your hash in "hash.hc22000" move your hash into the root directory and execute: `./crackmaster.sh`

 ![Test Image](./assets/action.png)

+## Help
+If you want more information about how hashcat's attack methods work, I recommend reading the official [Hashcat Wiki](https://hashcat.net/wiki/)